 - To maximize electrical power system availability

 - During running condition, if one transformer tripped means then the parallel transformer also trips.
-There unnecessary power system shut down.
+Their unnecessary power system shut down.

-- If the load demand is high, then we cannot create load schedule.
+- If the load demand is high, then we cannot create a loaded schedule.